What was the Spanish Civil War?

 Franco remained in power during the Second World War and became a military dictator of Spain.

-Eventually, Franco died in 1975 and, three years later, Spain became a democracy under a constitutional monarchy once more.
+Three years after Franco's death, Spain became a democracy under a constitutional monarchy once more.